subrinalisa/Business-SASS-Template/README.md

     <li>
         <p><b>Initial Stage:</b> Initially it will ask for the user's current location by <b>geolocation</b> api.
             If user denies, then it will invoke <b>onError</b> function.
 This will invoke the <b>fetchDate</b>
             function with a user predefined city name.
-It'll then show the data according it.</p>
+It'll then show the data according to it.</p>
         <p>If user gives access to his current location, then it'll invoke <b>onSuccess</b> function & show the current city's weather information.</p>
     </li>
     <li>